Skip to main content

 Svelte and mobile frameworks show emerging support

 Better Auth offers native Svelte client support.
 Auth.js provides a SvelteKit adapter marked as experimental (Auth.js, 2025).
-For mobile, Clerk delivers official Expo SDK for React Native with web component support for Expo Web projects.
+For mobile, Clerk delivers official Expo SDK (@clerk/expo) for React Native with native UI components (AuthView, UserButton, UserProfileView) introduced in Core 3, plus native Google Sign-In support.
 Auth0 provides native React Native and Flutter SDKs.

 The framework support matrix reveals significant gaps.
 While React/Next.js ecosystems enjoy comprehensive options, Svelte, mobile frameworks, and emerging frameworks like Solid.js receive limited native SDK support from most platforms.
 Organizations building on less common frameworks often implement authentication via vanilla JavaScript SDKs or wait for community-built wrappers.